 You should ask:

-- How many litters has the mother had?
-The Kennel Club recommends that a female dog should not have more than four litters.
+How many litters has the mother had?
+The Kennel Club recommends that a female dog should not have more than four litters in her lifetime.
 Even if your breeder is not Kennel Club registered, if the mother has had more than four litters there may be welfare concerns.

 What to check when you visit the breeder and puppies

 When you visit your breeder and puppies for the first time there are a number of things to pay attention to.
 Be prepared to walk away if things don’t seem right, and never buy a puppy if you suspect it comes from a puppy farm.